 This condition may become serious in people with diabetes, poor circulation, and nerve problems (peripheral neuropathies).

-In severe cases, the infection may spread through the toe and into the bone.
+In severe cases, the infection can spread through the toe and into the bone.

 Call your health care provider if you: